-Eligible Person usually refers to an employee of the Plan Sponsor who (or other person whose connection with the Plan Sponsor) meets the eligibility rules.
+Eligible Person usually refers to Retired and Inactive Former Employees of the Plan Sponsor who (or other person whose connection with the Plan Sponsor) meets the eligibility rules.
 When an Eligible Person enrolls, the Claims Administrator refers to that person as an Employee.
 For a complete definition of Eligible Person, Plan Sponsor and Employee, see Section 9: Defined Terms.